sandstorm-io/sandstorm/docs/administering/active-directory.md

 - Choose "custom" from the sidebar.
 Choose "Add an unlisted application my organization is using".

     - If this option is not displayed: Make sure you are using the classic portal.
-This option does not yet appear in the new portal.
+At the time of writing, Microsoft is still working on addig this option to the new portal.
 This option may require upgrading to Azure AD Premium.

 ![Screenshot of this step](https://alpha-evgl4wnivwih0k6mzxt3.sandstorm.io/azure-ad-config/08.png)